 If your call-outs have special sections that must be contained on a specific page or between paragraphs, the probability of creating “gaps” or “holes” may be created—leaving the preceding or ending page “short”.

 Your designer will work with you and recommend a text font to use in the book, as well as title and sub-title font.
-Remember—eBooks are in their own world … the reader, on the eReader selects the font that she or he wants, as well as the size.
+Remember—eBooks are in their own world … the reader, on the eReader, the reader selects the font that she or he wants, as well as the size.
 That careful layout that you envisioned becomes a fantasy.
-Just make your words sing.